Evernow/evernowmanjaro/README.md

 1. Unigine-Valley*
 2. Furmark*
 3. GPU Monitoring tools (GWE* for Nvidia, RadeonTop for AMD)
-4. Kernel Panic monitoring
-5. Prime95*
+4. Prime95*
-6. Nvidia LTS drivers for the 390 series.
+5. Nvidia LTS drivers for the 390 series.
-7. Discord
+6. Discord
-8. Nvidia Optimus packages
+7. Nvidia Optimus packages
-9. xdotool
+8. xdotool
-10. wmctrl
+9. wmctrl
-11. glmark2* (Credit goes to [@CommandMC](https://github.com/CommandMC))
+10. glmark2* (Credit goes to [@CommandMC](https://github.com/CommandMC))
-12. rtl88x2bu-dkms-git*, rtl8822bu-dkms-git*, rtl8821ce-dkms-git*, rtl8821cu-dkms-git*, broadcom-wl-dkms (credit goes to [@RandoNandoz](https://github.com/RandoNandoz))
+11. rtl88x2bu-dkms-git*, rtl8822bu-dkms-git*, rtl8821ce-dkms-git*, rtl8821cu-dkms-git*, broadcom-wl-dkms (credit goes to [@RandoNandoz](https://github.com/RandoNandoz))

 *These packages are maintained by me here to be able to control what they do and how they do it.
 Sources for them is in the repository.